 When determining whether or not you should get a stand on or not you should take into account two things.
 How many “zero turns” will you be making and how many obstacles are in your mowing areas.

-The more zero turns there are the more time you will save because a stand on is quicker out of their turns than a ZTR.
+The more zero turns there is the more time you will save because a stand on is quicker out of their turns than a ZTR.
 The more obstacles there are will also add up time saved because of getting out of cuts quicker.

 This is obviously a case by case basis but a stand on is suitable for so many applications.
 Having the excuse of “I don’t want to stand all day” isn’t a very good one since standing is actually better for you and a much more shock absorbable position than sitting.